laserkelvin/rotconML/README.md

 are undersampled, and uses this information to augment the final dataset by boosting creating noise-perturbed copies of existing examples.

+## Usage

+This git repository contains the bare code: due to the excessive data set sizes none of the data is stored on git.

+The `Makefile` is pretty self-explanatory, and streamlines a fair amount of the foundation work, along with `conda` environments.

+The core focus is actually in the PyTorch models - implementations described in the paper are actually based on these, instead of the Tensorflow ones.
+I kept these in for reference reasons, but these are not expected to run in production.

+There are four main models that are considered in the paper:

+1. `EightPickEncoder` = Spectroscopy decoder
+2. `EigenSMILESLSTMDecoder` = SMILES LSTM decoder
+3. `EigenFormulaDecoder` = Formula decoder
+4. `FunctionalGroupConv` = Functional group classifier

+These are trained independently, and for inference the "fifth" model is defined that controls the flow of everything; `ChainModel`.
+This class has several higher level methods compared to the other models, which loads the model parameters specific to one composition.

 ## License

 rotconML - a project on probabilistic molecule identification with PyTorch